TheHolderCollective/liveproject-data-retrieval-poc/README.md

 # livproject-data-retrieval-poc

-My repository for liveProject: Build a Data Retrieval PoC
+This repository contains the code written for the live project: Build a Data Retrieval PoC